 TD Ameritrade offers its paperMoney virtual stock market simulator.
 Designed for those learning a new strategy, paperMoney is available on the thinkorswim trading platform.
 Along with paper trading, those using the simulator can research stocks outside of their knowledge base and experiment with different asset classes.

 Mobile Apps Comparison

 TD Ameritrade features two mobile apps.
 The TD Ameritrade app, with its intuitive design, allows you to trade stocks and ETFs easily.
 This app offers the ability to set up price alerts, receive real-time quotes, access watch lists and search integrated charts with indicators.
 Users can also access third-party research and analyst reports.

 Active traders may appreciate TD Ameritrade’s thinkorswim mobile app.
 This app contains all of the standard app’s features, along with the ability to trade forex in segregated sub-accounts.
 Its charting and analysis allows clients to build their own order execution.
 Users have access to thinkScript, a proprietary programming language, to test algorithms for highly specific results.

 Interactive Brokers’ IBKR mobile app allows clients to access more than 135 global markets.
 Clients can trade stocks, futures, options, future options and forex while on the go, while receiving the same institutional quality research and more than 50 data columns available on its desktop trading platform.

 Foreign Investments Comparison

 When it comes to international trading, Interactive Brokers is the clear winner, as TD Ameritrade only permits trading in U.S. markets.
-It offers access to 135 exchanges in 33 countries and 23 currencies.
+In contrast, Interactive Brokers offers access to 135 exchanges in 33 countries and 23 currencies.